ViniQuadros/ViniQuadros/README.md

-- 👋 Hi, I’m @ViniQuadros
+- Hi, I’m @ViniQuadros
-- 👀 I’m interested in building a game development career
+- I’m interested in building a developer carreer
-- 🌱 I’m currently learning C++ and Unreal Engine.
+- I’m currently learning C++ and Java.
-- 📫 That's my email: viniciusquadross@hotmail.com
+- That's my email: viniciusquadross@hotmail.com

 <!---
 ViniQuadros/ViniQuadros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.